London data centre one of UK’s first to switch to 100% green energy

-Netwise Hosting is leading the charge after officially making the switch to true 100 percent renewable energy at its fast-filling London Central data centre.
+Netwise Hosting is leading the charge after officially making the switch to true 100 percent renewable energy at its fast-filling London Central data center.

 Managing director at Netwise Hosting, Matthew Butt is excited for what the future holds.

-“This is a big step for us in setting the standard for the future of data centre operations, particularly in a major capital city like London,” Butt says.
+“This is a big step for us in setting the standard for the future of data center operations, particularly in a major capital city like London,” Butt says.

-“We are incredibly proud to be delivering our customers with what may well be the greenest data centre service set in London, if not the UK.”
+“We are incredibly proud to be delivering our customers with what may well be the greenest data center service set in London, if not the UK.

-There is certainly strong evidence behind the renewable energy push with data centres at the epicentre of responsibility for spearheading the support.
+There is certainly strong evidence behind the renewable energy push with data centers at the epicentre of responsibility for spearheading the support.

-Current estimates predict global data centre power usage to exceed 500 terrawatts by 2020, representing 3 percent of the world’s total energy consumption.
+Current estimates predict global data center power usage to exceed 500 terrawatts by 2020, representing 3 percent of the world's total energy consumption.

 Netwise Hosting turned to specialist provider Ecotricity for the delivery of the massive change as rather than than relying on ambiguous carbon credits and misleading offset schemes, Ecotricity generate this energy themselves using the wind, the sun, and soon the sea.